nitad54448/yappari-5-1/README.md

 To make a Savitzky-Golay smooth of the active datasets, with parameters defined by the user.
 This will create new smoothed datasets with the same name and the prefix sm_.

     average
 will calculate the mean of Zr and Zi for the selected datasets.
-This function has a sense if it is applied to datasets measured at the same frequencies.
+This function has a sense if the selected datasets measured at the same frequencies.
+Not very useful, for fitting several datasets it is better to use __Global fit__.

 ## About
 Brief help listing the version of the program, this is also the landing page of the program.